Can You File Bankruptcy on Student Loans?

 You’ll need to know your income and expenses for the means test.
 This is a test that all Chapter 7 bankruptcy filers must pass to prove they are eligible to file.
 If you don’t pass the means test, you may still be able to file bankruptcy, but you might need to look into Chapter 13.
 You can use our nonprofit’s free screener to see if you’re eligible to use our app to file your Chapter 7 bankruptcy paperwork.

-You’ll also want to look at what type of loans you have.
+You’ll also want to look at what type of student loans you have.
 Currently, only Federal Direct Loans and/or Direct Consolidated Loans held by the U.S. Department of Education are eligible for a bankruptcy discharge under the new guidance.
-If you aren’t sure what type of loan you have, you can get that information from the National Student Loan Data System (NSLDS).
-The NSLDS stores information on any federal student aid you’ve received.
+If you aren’t sure what type of loans you have, you can get that information from the National Student Loan Data System (NSLDS).
+The NSLDS can provide you with a report on all federal student aid you’ve received.

 Perkins Loans, FFEL/FFELP loans, and private student loans aren’t covered under the new guidance.
 In some cases, you can file bankruptcy on these and private student loans, but the process will look different.
 To learn more, read our article Can I Discharge a Private Student Loan in Bankruptcy?